 Inspect and Copy.
-In most cases, you have the right to inspect and copy the protected health information that we maintain about you in our designated record set for as long as we maintain that information, but this request must be in writing.
+In most cases, you have the right to inspect and copy the health information that we maintain about you in our designated record set for as long as we maintain that information, but this request must be in writing.
 Please see the registrar or call us for the appropriate form.
 We will respond to you within 30 days of receipt of your request.
-If the information is stored off-site, we are allowed up to 60 days to respond, but must inform you of this delay.
+If the information is stored off site, we are allowed up to 60 days to respond, but must inform you of this delay.
 In certain situations, we may deny your request.
 If so, we will inform you, in writing, our reasons for the denial and your right to have the denial reviewed.
 We may charge you a fee for the costs of copying, mailing or other supplies used in fulfilling your request.
 You may also request a copy of your health information in electronic format or direct us to transmit it to another entity or individual.

 Request Restrictions.
-You have the right to request a restriction or limitation on how we use and disclose your protected health information.
-We will consider your request but are not legally required to accept it.
+You have the right to request a restriction or limitation on how we use and disclose your health information.
+We will consider your request, but in most cases we are not legally required to accept it.
 If we accept your request, we will put any limits in writing and abide by them, except in emergency situations.
 If you pay for a service out of pocket in full, you can ask us not to share that health information for the purposes of payment or healthcare operations with your health insurer.

 Request Confidential Communications.
 You have the right to request how we communicate with you to preserve your privacy.
 For example, you may request that we contact you only at your work number, or by mail at a special address or postal box.
 Your request must be made in writing.
-We are not required to agree to your restriction request but will attempt to accommodate reasonable requests when appropriate.
+We are not required to agree to your restriction request; however, we will attempt to accommodate reasonable requests when appropriate.

 An Accounting of Disclosures.
-You have the right to request a list of disclosures of your health information we have made outside of our practice that were not for treatment, payment or health care operations.
+You have the right to request a list of disclosures of your health information we have made outside of our practice, including disclosures of electronic records for treatment, payment or health care operations purposes.
 Your request must be in writing and must state the time period for the requested information.
-You may not request information for any dates prior to April 14, 2003 (the compliance date for the federal regulation) nor for a period of time greater than six years (our legal obligation to retain the information).
+You may request information up to six years prior to the date you make your request.
 Please see the registrar or call us for the appropriate form.
 We will respond within 60 days of receiving your request.
 We will provide the first list to you at no charge, but if you make more than one request in the same year, we will charge you a reasonable fee for each additional request.

 File a Complaint.
-If you believe that we have violated your medical information privacy rights, or you disagree with a decision we made about access to your protected health information, you may file a complaint with our Privacy Officer or directly to the Secretary of Health and Human Services.
+If you believe that we have violated your health information privacy rights, or you disagree with a decision we made about access to your health information, you may file a complaint with our Privacy Officer or directly with the Secretary of Health and Human Services.
 There will be no retaliation for your filing a complaint.